IAAUTECO-inc/.github/profile/README.md

 **Startups, SMEs, and forward-thinking institutions** interested in licensing the full **Winterhold** platform are invited to contact us.
 This guarantees support, full NIS2 compliance, PQC updates, and access to the entire fine-tuned AI ecosystem.

 ---

-Shall we now draft the `README` for **Koalix**, the ethical CRM for social data?

----
-*
-## “Research & Collaboration” :

-“We are open to research collaborations with European institutions and inclusive tech ecosystems.”
----